 Automobili Estrema has already relayed that the 2023 production of the Fulminea will only deliver 61 units.
-Due to this exclusivity, the upcoming Fulminea is expected to cost $2.4 million per.
+Due to this exclusivity, the upcoming EV is expected to cost $2.4 million.

 Rimac Automobili Nevera

-As you can tell, we’ve fully surpassed the million-dollar mark and are in the big leagues for exotic EVs.
+As you can tell, we’ve fully surpassed the million-dollar mark and have entered the big leagues for exotic EVs.
 Next on the list of most expensive electric vehicles is the C_One’s sibling, the Rimac Nevera.

 Originally unveiled as the Concept_Two, Rimac eventually renamed its second EV the Nevera.
 Like most little brothers, the Nevera plans to one-up its predecessor as much as possible.

 Rimac Automobili describes its Nevera as, “a new breed of hypercar”.
-The lightweight EV is comprised of mostly carbon fiber, including around two battery packs harnessing 120 kWh.
+The lightweight EV is comprised of mostly carbon fiber, including the casing around two battery packs harnessing 120 kWh.

 Four electric motors power each individual wheel, offering four-wheel drive plus dynamic control.
 It also features all-wheel torque vectoring (are we noticing a pattern yet?)